DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

     </div>
   );
   // 🛠️ This is a lot of code to add at once - we should start with the most
-  // simple implementation (display the state variable) then add the button to
+  // simple implementation (display the state variable), then add the button to
   // manipulate the state variable in another step.
   // We never explain the `onClick` event handler, how it works, or why we need
   // to provide it with an anonymous function.